Generalizing Differentially Private Decentralized Deep Learning with Multi-Agent Consensus: Experiments

-As shown in Table \ref{tab:split_value}, we find that DP-DSGT maintains consistent performance regardless of the data distribution scheme, which agrees with results for non-private DSGT \cite{7398129, xuan2023gradienttracking, 6930814}, making this algorithm a good choice for applications where agents own non-overlapping data classes.
-On the other hand, DP-DSGD and DP-DiNNO benefit more from firsthand experience with each class as they drop off in performance by 8\% and 10\% respectively as $t$ goes from $0$ to $1$ when $\epsilon = 0.5$.
-Still, DP-DiNNO is more resilient than DP-DSGD to changes in data allocation for higher privacy budgets as shown for $\epsilon = 10$.
+Data heterogeneity poses another challenge in decentralized learning~\cite{NEURIPS2021_5f25fbe1,yang2023privatefl}.
+In this set of experiments, we study how the data distribution among agents impacts differentially private learning by varying $t$ on the more challenging distributed CIFAR-100 problem.
+We evaluate our non-private and ($10$, $10^{-5})$-DP algorithms on distributed CIFAR-100 using a range of $t$ values (0, 0.25, 0.5, 0.75, and 1) with a complete communication graph using three trials per datapoint.
+Figure \ref{fig:data_split} shows that our differentially private algorithms successfully generalize to harder tasks and deeper models.
+Most notably, DP-DSGT attains accuracies within 6 percentage points of DP-SGD across all five $t$ values.
+We additionally find that DP-DSGT maintains consistent performance regardless of the data distribution scheme, which agrees with results for non-private DSGT~\cite{7398129,xuan2023gradienttracking,6930814,NEURIPS2021_5f25fbe1}, and shows that incorporating differential privacy via our framework preserves this property of DSGT.
+This also demonstrates that DP-DSGT is a good choice for privacy-sensitive applications where agents own extremely heterogeneous data classes.
+On the other hand, DP-DSGD and DP-DiNNO benefit more from firsthand experience with each class since they drop off in performance as $t$ goes to 1.

-\textbf{Further Experiments.} We show that our differentially private algorithms scale to a more complex problem (i.e., CIFAR-100 classification \cite{krizhevsky2009learning} with a deeper model), while maintaining strong performance, see Appendix \ref{sec:extra_exps}.
-Notably, DP-DSGT achieves accuracy within 6\% of DP-SGD under $(10,10^{-5})$-differential privacy after 80 training epochs.
-Finally, we sanity check our approaches with membership inference attacks as described in Appendix \ref{sec:attacks}.